wise-introvert/imageboard/docs/engines/lynxchan-issues.md

 Without this info in `/catalog.json` API response, a 3rd-party client won't be able to show that a thread was created by a moderator or an admin in a list of threads on a board.

-### No "unique IPs" count on threads in "get thread" API response

-There's no "unique poster IP addresses count" property returned when fetching a specific thread.

-Without this info, a 3rd-party client won't be able to show how many people participate in a discussion in a thread.

-For example, `4chan.org` provides a `unique_ips` property on the first post of a thread when fetching thread info via [`/board/res/threadId.json`](https://a.4cdn.org/a/res/123456789.json).

 ### No poster IDs in catalog API response

 Some imageboards show poster "unique" IDs on some boards like `4chan.org` does `/int/` or `/pol/`, or like `lynxchan`'s demo site does on [`/lynx/`](https://yeshoney.xyz/lynx) board (example: `Id: 9dbc91` in a comment's header).
 That is to identify the same author posting several comments in a specific thread, or on the imageboard in general, so that a user would be able to participate in a dialogue with another person, or even hide all of their comments and threads.